10 Tips For Keeping Kids Happy and Safe Outdoors

 2. Make Sure They Sleep Enough

 This may seem like “duh” advice, but it’s remarkably easy to overschedule our kids just as we overschedule ourselves, resulting in an entire family of sleep-deprived people—not a fun group to hang out with.
-This is my second rule because it’s important enough to be interchangeable with my first rule, and I find it rings just as true with grade-school kids and our young teenager as it did when my kids were toddlers and preschoolers.
+This is my second rule because it’s important enough to be interchangeable with my first rule, and I’ve found it rings just as true with grade-school kids and teenagers as it did when my kids were toddlers and preschoolers.

 Before any trip, I make an extra effort to see that my kids get to bed at a decent hour.
 If I plan to wake them up earlier than usual for, say, a big day of hiking, I let them know in advance and get their buy-in with the plan.
 When camping, it’s easy to stay up later than usual, which is fun and fine occasionally.
 But too many late nights will catch up with them (and it’s hard to sleep late in the morning outside because of daylight), and studies show that a regular sleep schedule is the key to being well rested.
 Be aware of the time and whether your kids need to hit the sack.